City of Nottingham Water Department: City of Nottingham Water Department

 Nottingham was granted city status in 1897 by Queen Victoria as part of her jubilee celebrations, and the Nottingham Corporation Waterworks was renamed the City of Nottingham Water Department in 1912.

-In 1899, Nottingham co-operated with Derby, Leicester, Sheffield and Derbyshire County, to create the Derwent Valley Water Board, which was authorised by the Derwent Valley Water Act of 1899.
+In 1899, Nottingham co-operated with Derby, Leicester, Sheffield and Derbyshire County, to create the Derwent Valley Water Board, which was authorised by the Derwent Valley Water Act 1899 (62 & 63 Vict. c. cclxix).
 This allowed them to construct reservoirs in the Derwent Valley in Derbyshire.
 Howden Reservoir was the first to be completed, in 1912, and water from it was filtered, before being piped to the cities.
 Although water from this source became available in 1913, there were complaints, and it was not used until a filter works was constructed at Eastwood.
 The city began drawing water from the Derwent scheme in 1917, and this provided one quarter of Nottingham's water by 1918.
-Ladybower Reservoir was completed in 1945, and Derwent Reservoir was commissioned in 1960.
+Derwent Reservoir was completed in 1916, and Ladybower Reservoir was commissioned in 1945.

-The Nottingham Corporation Act 1938 authorised the construction of two new pumping station, three new reservoirs, a water tower and trunk mains.
+The Nottingham Corporation Act 1938 (1 & 2 Geo.
+6. c. xcv) authorised the construction of two new pumping station, three new reservoirs, a water tower and trunk mains.
 The whole of the works was estimated to cost £400,000 and was scheduled for completion by 1948, but the project was interrupted by World War II.
 Between 1945 and 1969, with revised plans five further electrically-powered borehole stations were built at Rufford, completed in 1945, Lambley, built in 1957, Halam, operational by 1963, Markham Clinton, opened in 1965, and finally Ompton, which was finished in 1969.
 By 1969, 23 e6impgal of water were supplied daily from boreholes and pumping stations abstracting water from the Bunter sandstone.